 Ideas for your Holiday

-Here are suggestions for centred stays on our Parks.
+Some suggestions for centred stays on Thistle Parks.
 If you’re not familiar with an area, you can find information on our Visiting Scotland page.
-You can also use this as a basis for planning your touring holiday.

-Angus has some of the finest farmland in Scotland, but to the east are fine beaches and to the west there are the Angus Glens, with both low- and high-level walks..Dundee, the main town, is the home of the RSS Discovery on which Scott sailed to the Antarctic.
+Angus has some of the finest farmland in Scotland; on its coast are sandy beaches and to the westare the Angus Glens (with both low- and high-level walks).

-Perthshire places to visit: Loch of the Lowes Bird Reserve, home of ospreys: Blair Castle at Blair Atholl: Huntingtower Castle near Perth
+Perthshire places to visit: Loch of the Lowes Bird Reserve; Blair Castle at Blair Atholl: Huntingtower Castle near Perth

 Parks to choose from in Angus and Perthshire: